eMetaboHUB/Forum-DiseasesChem/README.md

 ```

+##### 3.1.2 Monitoring

 Several checks can be used to ensure that the loading was done correctly:

 1) At the end of each loading file, Virtuoso execute the command *select * from DB.DBA.LOAD_LIST where ll_error IS NOT NULL;*.
-Globally, it asks Virtuoso to return graphs for which there was an error during rdf loading.
+Basically, it asks Virtuoso to return graphs for which there was an error during rdf loading.
 Check that this request doesn't return any results ([Virtuoso Bulk Loading RDF](http://vos.openlinksw.com/owiki/wiki/VOS/VirtBulkRDFLoader#Checking%20bulk%20load%20status))

-Several requests will be sent against the Virtuoso endpoint during the process, you can check that the central requests are working well.
-In the *test* directory, we prepare a list of SPARQL queries that test the main properties and paths use during the process.
-Be sure that each of these queries return results.
-A good start could also be to check requests used in the *X_Y* part of the process (Cf. configuration files), such as: *count_distinct_pmids_by_CID_MESH*, *count_distinct_pmids_by_ChEBI_MESH*, *count_distinct_pmids_by_ChemOnt_MESH*.
-In doing so, use only the first 100 elements by setting *limit* and *offset* parameters to 100 and 0 for instance.
-The first '%s' refers to the graphs that should be used in the request (the *FROM* part of the sparql request) but this can be removed for the tests.

-##### 3.1.2 Monitoring

 The FORUM triplestore is built from both triples created and collected from web services (eg. PMID_CID, CHEMONT) and aggregated from different external resources (eg. PubChem).
 In this way, inconsistency is the data can comes from different issues.
 Some advices are provided to detect and quantity potential errors or lack in the data: